braze-inc/braze-docs/_docs/_user_guide/engagement_tools/templates_and_media/managing_templates.md

 article_title: Managing Templates
 page_order: 3
 page_type: reference
-description: "This reference article covers how to archive and duplicate templates in the templates and media section of the Braze dashboard."
+description: "This reference article covers how to archive and duplicate templates in the Braze dashboard."
 tool:
   - Templates
   - Media